Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Identification

 The existence of an RWF for every \( a \in \mathcal{A} \) implies the IV relevance condition in Assumption~\ref{as: IV relevance}.
-Specifically, requiring the absolute value of the conditional covariance to be uniformly bounded below by a positive constant $\epsilon_0$ rules out scenarios where $\pi(Z,L)$ is irrelevant to $A^{(a)}$, which would undermine the stability and validity of causal effect identification.
-To guarantee the existence of an RWF, the following positivity assumption is required.
+Specifically, requiring the absolute value of the conditional covariance to be uniformly bounded below by a positive constant $\epsilon_0$ rules out scenarios where $\pi(Z,L)$ is irrelevant to $I\{A=a\}$, which would undermine the stability and validity of the identification of causal effects.
+To guarantee the existence of an RWF, the following strong IV relevance assumption is required.